ansible/awx/docs/tasks.md

 While jobs can be launched manually in the AWX interface, it's also possible to configure jobs to run automatically on a schedule (such as daily, or every Monday at 9AM).
 A special background task, `awx_periodic_scheduler`, runs periodically and determines which jobs are ready to be launched.

-#### Update/Delete Inventory Computed Fields
+#### Update Inventory Computed Fields / Delete Inventory

-When making changes to inventories or hosts, there are related attributes that are calculated "under the hood".
-For example, when a user runs an inventory update (refer to the "Run Inventory Update" section above for more details) and one of the hosts is offline, this can be a very resource-intensive thing to calculate.
-This particular background task can do the work instead!
+When making changes to inventories or hosts, there are related attributes that are calculated "under the hood" which require the task to be run for the full scale of the inventory.
+Because computed fields will aggregate overall stats for all of the hosts in the inventory, this can be quite a resource-consuming task, especially when considering a large number of hosts.

-In addition to freeing up resources, a handler and wrapper around `inventory.update_computed_fields` get signaled within this task in order to prevent unnecessary recursive calls.
+Running the Update Inventory Computed Fields task in the background, in response to changes made by the user via the API, updates the aggregated stats for the inventory; it does this by calculating aggregates for the inventory as a whole.
+Because of this task, the inventory/group/host details can be made consistent within the AWX environment in a manner that is not resource-intensive.

 #### Update Host Smart Inventory Memberships